lombardisedr-dev/PsiU-Protocol-HoTT/README.md

 Architectural Advantages (Algorithmic Comparison)Asymmetric Computational Efficiency (Speed Factor):
 The geometric approach (kNN) completed the processing in 0.040 seconds, proving to be 4.5 times faster than the classic industry standard (isotree, 0.185 seconds).

-In high-frequency systems or under hardware constraints, this latency gap is critical.Accuracy Equivalence under Mixed Noise: Both models demonstrated near-absolute statistical parity (93.50% vs. 93.33%).
+In high-frequency systems or under hardware constraints, this latency gap is critical:accuracy Equivalence under Mixed Noise: Both models demonstrated near-absolute statistical parity (93.50% vs. 93.33%).

 The marginal 0.17% delta indicates that, for this specific data volume (10,600 samples), the two mathematical frameworks are interchangeable in terms of precision.